ucsf-yu-lab/EVOKE/README.md

 ## Getting Started

 ### Initialize Data Root Folder
 Open the GUI and select Project from the dropdown selection.
 On the same line to the right, press 'Initialize Data Root', select a location to create data folder.
-This folder will hold large video files so make sure the location can handle large files.
-The pipeling_config.YAML will automatically be populated with directory paths to data folders.
+This folder will hold video files so make sure the location can handle large files.
+The pipeline_config.YAML will automatically be populated with directory paths to data folders.

 ### Configure the Environment
 Edit the pipeline_config.YAML to set user-specific files paths!
 If data root is initialized then the data folders should be set already.